patrickbwarren/transam-triton/README.md

 gcc -Wall tridat.c -o tridat
 gcc -Wall trimcc.c -o trimcc
 ```
-Note that you may have to add yourself the `dialout` group to run
+Note that you may have to add yourself the `dialout` group
-them, to use the default serial port (`/dev/ttyS0`).
+to use the default serial port (`/dev/ttyS0`).

-The transmitter code `trimcc` implements a rudimentary minilanguage
+The transmitter `trimcc` implements a rudimentary minilanguage
 (detailed below) and can be used to compile the `.tri` source codes
 (below) to `TAPE` binaries which can be loaded by Robin Stuart's
 emulator.